discord/instruments/pages/Configuration.md

 * `fast_counter_report_interval`: How often counters should send data to the `reporter_module`.
 Defaults to 10 seconds.
 * `probe_prefix`: A global prefix to apply to all probes.
 * `statsd_port`: The port that the statsd server listens on.
 Should be the same as the port in the statix configuration above.
+* `statsd_host`: The host that the statsd server listens on.
+Should be the same as the host in the statix configuration above.

 For example: